US Careers Hub: Python Basics for Data Science: The Trendiest Beginner’s Guide to Data-Driven Success

 • Statistical calculations

-Pandas is arguably the most important library for data science beginners.
+Pandas: Pandas is probably the most significant library for those just starting out in data science.

 It allows users to: